toeverything/affine.pro-legacy/src/blog/2022/09/a-new-docker-image-with-the-server-side-is-coming/index.md

 cover: ./cover.jpg
 description: Hello, everybody!
 The long-awaited release of our server-side data storage feature is now here!
 With the latest version, you can deploy AFFiNE on your own server and your data can be stored on your client locally and on the server-side
 created: 2022-09-23
-updated: 2022-09-23
+updated: 2023-01-31
 layout: blog
 ---

+This article refers to a previously released version which is now out-dated, you may want to refer to the latest [AFFiNE Docker guide](https://affine.pro/content/blog/self-host-affine-with-docker/index).

 Hello, everybody!
-The long-awaited release of our **server-side data storage**feature is now here!
+The long-awaited release of our **server-side data storage** feature is now here!
 With the latest version, you can deploy AFFiNE on your own server and your data can be stored on your client locally and on the server-side.
 This greatly reduces the difficulty of using AFFiNE to store data, and allows users to have more customization options.
 The GitHub link for AFFiNE is [https://github.com/toeverything/AFFiNE](https://github.com/toeverything/AFFiNE).

 So without further or do, let's see how we can deploy the latest version of AFFiNE on your own server.

-**Step 1:** You can find the [docker command](https://github.com/toeverything/AFFiNE/pkgs/container/affine/) from our GitHub packages page - the latest release currently uses the tag 'nightly-server-latest.
-Copy and run this command.
+**Step 1:** You can find the [docker command](https://github.com/toeverything/AFFiNE/pkgs/container/affine/) from our GitHub packages page - the latest release at the time of writing uses the tag `nightly-server-latest`.
+Please check the link above for the latest tags available.
+You can then pull the image, replacing the image name `nightly-server-latest` as necessary:

-docker pull ghcr.io/toeverything/affine:nightly-server-latest
+`docker pull ghcr.io/toeverything/affine:nightly-server-latest`

 ![](./1246e406fa87e88ab9b882bed1833c00d222b326-1280x584.png)
 docker pull